“Come to Dappled Oaks and retire in nature and luxury!”

 Bill lowered his voice forcing Banda to lean forward to hear him.

 “Stupid old man.
 Get out before I call another nurse and then Betty and I will have a nice bath.”
 She leaned closer her eyes crazy and evil.
 Banda tried to read the strange look on Bill’s face.
 She stared so hard at him that she didn’t notice the knife.
 Feeling a sharp sting in her leg she looked down.
-Her mouth made an “O” when she realised that blood was pouring down her leg.
+Her mouth made an “O” when she saw that blood was pouring down her leg.

 “What… what have you done?” she looked up at Bill, her face going pale.